Youth Council

 United Way Youth Community Investment Process

-The Catawba County United Way Youth Council was formed in 2003 under the direction of Stephen Shuford, a United Way Board member and business leader in our community, and began the annual United Way Community Investment Process.
+The Catawba County United Way Youth Council was formed in 2003 under the direction of Stephen Shuford, a United Way Board member and business leader in our community, and began the annual United Way Youth Community Investment grant cycle.
 Shuford led this effort with the belief that youth who become involved in their community as a teen, continue to be active as they become adults.

 In 2014, the Catawba County United Way Youth Council merged with the Catawba County Youth Council led by Donna Mull with Catawba County Cooperative Extension.
 The group is made up of 32 high school students with at least one representative from each high school in the county.
 Membership applications are available through the guidance departments at the local high schools or by contacting Donna Mull at 828-465-8240 or email donna_mull@ncsu.edu